gaehlerm/SoftwareEngineering/README.md

 Structs are generally very useful objects, as explained in the section on classes.
 It’s a pity struct like objects are barely used in Java and some other languages.
 In Java a struct can be defined as a normal class containing only variables without any getter nor setter functions.
 Though as far as I know, this is not too common.

+For more intormation about C++ I can recommend the google C++ style guide, https://google.github.io/styleguide/cppguide.html

 # 38. Working in teams

 // https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_85